Step 1: Focus on the stage you’re in

 Example: Mohammed has a goal to volunteer

-Mohammed’s goal: “I want to do some volunteer work with animals.”
+Mohammed’s goal: ’I want to do volunteer work with animals.’

 Mohammed used some of his NDIS funding to pay for a support worker.
 Mohammed's support worker helped him do his volunteer work for a local vet.

-Mohammed now works at the vet one day per week.
+Mohammed now works at the vet one day a week.
 He gets paid for his work.
-Mohammed would like to work 2 days per week.
-He talked to his my NDIS contact about his new goal at his next planning meeting.
+Mohammed would like to work 2 days a week.
+He’ll talk to his my NDIS contact about his new goal at his next planning meeting.

 Example: Lachlan has a goal to get a new job

-Lachlan has worked at a café for the last 2 years.
+Lachlan has worked at a café for the past 2 years.
 He works 3 days a week.

 Lachlan wants to: